What Are Postage Meters?

-Pitney Bowes postage meters are split into three categories: low, mid and high volume.
-The smallest machine is the Mailstation 2 which can process up to 18 letters per minute and is designed for businesses that mail up to 100 letters each month.
+Pitney Bowes postage meters span a broad spectrum of capabilities.
+Their smallest machine, the Mailstation 2, processes up to 18 letters per minute and is a great choice for businesses that mail up to 100 letters a month.

-The high volume range starts with the Connect+ 2000 which can process 180 letters per hour, through to the dm infinity which can process over 350 letters per minute.
+The high volume range starts with the Connect+ 2000 which handles up to 180 letters per hour.
+For the busiest mailrooms, the DM Infinity can process over 350 letters per minute.